yurimachado/theatrical-event-charger/README.md

 * Mediator
   * Dependency Package: MediatR;
-  * This pattern is used to hide method implementation from explicit call, reducing direct dependencies.
+  * This pattern is used to hide methods implementation from explicit calls, decoupling the Presentation Layer from Application Layer.

 * Strategy
   * Dependency Package: Standard2.0;
-  * It allows creating classes with diferent Bill Calculation Strategies, which can be switched at runtime in some point in the application.
+  * It allows creating classes with diferent Bill Calculation Strategies, which can be switched over at runtime depending on the kind of play being calculated.

 * Service Factory
   * Dependency Package: Standard2.0;
-  * This pattern is the key for varying the Bill Calculation Strategy according to the kind of play performance being calculated.
+  * The Service Factory pattern provides an instance of a Bill Calculation Strategy taking into account the kind of play and instance availability, in case no instance is found a default one is provided.
+It's also possible define customized default bill Calculation strategy since the set of stragegies are initialized outside the factory.

 ## Concepts

 * SOLID